How to build a flightcase or road case

 First, I think I ought to point you to a pretty decent alternative for homebrew cases: DAP Audio sell very decent looking, relatively cheap cases.
 I once knew a guitarist who kept his 20 kg rack mount tube amp and 5 kg preamp in a DAP case.
 In retrospect, it held up nicely.

 Still wanting to go the DIY route?
 The first thing you should do is locate a shop that carries aluminium flightcase extrusions and steel parts.
 Penn-Elcom is a large manufacturer of flightcase parts.
-I am very lucky to have an excellent supplier about 15 miles from home.
+I am very lucky to have an excellent supplier about 15 miles from home (Electra Breda).
 If it weren't for them I would've never started building cases.
 In 2013, Penn-Elcom established a website, Penn-Elcom Direct, which sells parts directly to large and small customers, catering to the whole of Europe.
 It's based in Germany, but offers a multi language (English, German, French, Spanish, Dutch) ordering process.

 If you're not in Europe, you could look for one of Penn-Elcom's distributors.
 Penn-Elcom is a large, world-wide manufacturer, so they're probably everywhere.
 In any case (pun intended), they have a nice overview of what kinds of parts are available.
-Note however, that a lot of parts are special order, and will probably not be available in retail.
+Note however, that a lot of parts on Penn-Elcom.com are special order, and will probably not be available in retail.
 Whatever you do, don't try to be too cheap.
 A well-constructed flightcase built entirely out of standard flightcase parts is almost indestructable, because the parts form a proven, interlocked, system.
 Leave out one system component and the case becomes much less sturdy.
 By far, the most important part in a flightcase are the location extrusions.

 What will you be needing?